-Here are 10 Easy wins for on-page SEO that will help you rank higher and keep visitors on site longer. #Win-win!
+Here are 10 Easy SEO wins that will help you rank higher and keep visitors on site longer. #Win-win!

 The best part is that you will see a boost in traffic very quickly with some of the tips, while others take time to help you build up your audience.
 Get creative and use any and all of these tips.